novuhq/novu/docs/docs/channels/chat/telegram.md

 5. Make sure you configured your bot token properly in Novu integration, token looks similar to this 5532049960:AAEs1234AAl9T45Nm1234i59NwwEy6V-viM
 6. You can send message directly to the channel/group/user by using telegram bot REST API and check if you are able to send message properly or get any error.

-   Please note: for **indivudual users** the above instructions are just for testing purpose, but for practical use cases you may need to write bot program to collect chat_ids of users who start the conversation with your bot and associate the chat_id with your users and updated credentials of those subscribers in novu system.
+   Please note: For **indivudual users** the above instructions are just for testing purpose, but for practical use cases you may need to write bot program to collect chat_ids of users who start the conversation with your bot and associate the chat_id with your users and updated credentials of those subscribers in novu system.